What minors are available?

-To become a Documentary Studies major (or to switch from a different first major to Documentary Studies), you’ll need to contact Advisement Services Center at LI-36 (it’s down the stairs in front of the library, to the right as you head toward the lecture centers).
+To declare the major in Interdisciplinary Studies and the concentration in Documentary Studies, you’ll need to contact Advisement Services Center at LI-36 (it’s down the stairs in front of the library, to the right as you head toward the lecture centers).
 It’s recommended that before you declare the major, or as soon as you do, that you seek enrollment in DOC 251 (=HIS 251), Introduction to Documentary Studies.

 How do I declare a minor or add a second major?

-The form to declare a second major or add or change a minor can be found online:
+The form to declare a second major or add or change a minor can be found online (click here).

-I understand that Documentary Studies is an interdisciplinary major.
-How do I know which courses will satisfy the requirements for the major or minor?
+How do I know which courses will satisfy the requirements for the concentration?

-Click here, to see the courses not only in Documentary Studies but also in Art, Communication, English, History, Journalism, Music, and Women’s Studies that satisfy major and minor requirements.
-You’ll also note that there are two pathways through the Documentary Studies program, depending on whether you enrolled at UAlbany before or after fall 2012.
-They’re essentially the same; the update streamlines the program.
+Click here, to see the courses not only in Documentary Studies but also in Art, Communication, English, History, Journalism, Music, and Women’s Studies that satisfy requirements.
+You’ll note that there are two pathways through the Documentary Studies concentration, depending on whether you enrolled at UAlbany before or after fall 2012.

 How do I find out about courses offered in the coming semester?